Sounders return to MLS play hoping to ignite second-half spark in Joevin Jones’ homecoming

 “And we should be removed from the fast start because if you keep thinking, ‘Oh, we had a fast start,’ the work dissipates.
 Right now, the good thing is we had a fast start and we’re sitting pretty good on the table.
 But the more you think that way and not add points to it, the more you’re destroying that hard work you put in earlier.
 I kind of want us to forget it and say, ‘No, we have to get back going.’”

-After not playing in front of its home crowd in six weeks, the Sounders are happy to be back in the building where they haven’t lose in 11 matches – the third-best in club history.
+After not playing in front of their home crowd in six weeks, the Sounders are happy to be back in the building where they haven’t lost in 11 matches – the third-best streak in club history.

 In addition to reveling in the expected crowd of about 40,000, Sounders players will be honoring former teammate Chad Marshall in a pregame ceremony.
 The three-time MLS Defender of the Year was forced to retire from a 16-year career in May due to a rapidly deteriorating knee injury.